hbc/dc_2016_04/lessons/02_the_filesystem.md

 which shows everything, including hidden files.

 How do we know what arguments are available for particular commands?
 Most commonly used shell commands have a manual.
-You can access the manual using the `man` program.
+You can access the manual using the `man` command.
 Try entering:

 ```bash
 $ man ls